AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/private_state.md

 For example, if the storage slot depends on the an address then it is possible to link the nullifier to the address.
 If the singleton is part of a `map` with an `AztecAddress` as the key then the nullifier will be linked to the address.
 :::

-Set the value of an ImmutableSingleton by calling the `initialize` method:
+Set the value of an PrivateImmutable by calling the `initialize` method:

 #include_code initialize-immutable-singleton /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

-Once initialized, an ImmutableSingleton's value remains unchangeable.
+Once initialized, an PrivateImmutable's value remains unchangeable.
 This method can only be called once.

 ### `is_initialized`

-An unconstrained method to check if the ImmutableSingleton has been initialized.
+An unconstrained method to check if the PrivateImmutable has been initialized.
 Takes an optional owner and returns a boolean.
-You can find the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/immutable_singleton.nr).
+You can find the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/private_immutable.nr).

 ### `get_note`

-Similar to the `Singleton`, we can use the `get_note` method to read the value of an ImmutableSingleton.
+Similar to the `Singleton`, we can use the `get_note` method to read the value of an PrivateImmutable.

-Use this method to retrieve the value of an initialized ImmutableSingleton.
+Use this method to retrieve the value of an initialized PrivateImmutable.

 #include_code get_note-immutable-singleton /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

-Unlike a `Singleton`, the `get_note` function for an ImmutableSingleton doesn't nullify the current note in the background.
+Unlike a `Singleton`, the `get_note` function for an PrivateImmutable doesn't nullify the current note in the background.
 This means that multiple accounts can concurrently call this function to read the value.

-This function will throw if the `ImmutableSingleton` hasn't been initialized.
+This function will throw if the `PrivateImmutable` hasn't been initialized.

 ### `view_note`